 At its core, people ‘hire’ your product to achieve something they need to achieve.
 By understanding what job people need your product do, you can create effective messaging that showcases how your product can help get that job done.

-Q: Please briefly describe how you were achieving this before you found our product?
+Q6: Please briefly describe how you achieved this before you found our product.
 What were the problems associated with this method?

 By understanding what people were previously doing to achieve whatever your product helps them achieve (and the pain points of the previous method), you can create effective messaging that convinces them to change their process and use your product.

-By understanding the main benefit people get, you can start to create a messaging hierarchy that focuses on the main benefits people are getting, rather than on some other benefits that you might think are important but actually aren’t.
-These responses are also interesting when segmented by role, industry, company size, etc as they allow you to see the value different types of users get from your product (I.e. A CRM makes it easier for Sales Reps to remember to follow up prospects, but a Manager mainly gets value from the reporting & forecasting features).
+By understanding the main benefits people get, you can start to create a messaging hierarchy that focuses on the main benefits people are getting rather than on some other benefits that you might think are important but actually aren’t.
+These responses are also interesting when segmented by role, industry, company size, etc, as they allow you to see the value different types of users get from your product (I.e. A CRM makes it easier for Sales Reps to remember to follow up prospects, but a Manager mainly gets value from the reporting & forecasting features).

 Understanding people’s priorities when searching for and assessing a tool like yours can help you create effective messaging & content that shows how your product is the best fit for their needs.

 Understanding the various things that are stopping potential customers from signing up for your product allows you to focus time and effort on removing those blockers and increasing conversion rates.
-A good example is LogMeIn, who surveyed people who downloaded their app but didn’t go on to use it.
-They found that people weren’t sure the product was going to stay around, as they weren’t sure how the company was making money.
+A good example is LogMeIn, which surveyed people who downloaded their app but didn’t go on to use it.
+They found that people weren’t sure the product would stay around, as they weren’t sure how the company was making money.
 By making the pricing more prominent in the app and on the website, they increased conversions by 300%.

-Q: What magazines, news site, trade shows, blogs, etc are you reading to get professional information?
+Q12: What magazines, news sites, trade shows, blogs, etc are you reading to get professional information?

 Step 3: Write up the responses

-- Segmentation – By summarizing all the answers in a spreadsheet, and including some relevant data on each customer like industry, job title, company size, etc you can then start to segment your answers and see how people in particular industries answer a question, or in companies of certain sizes.
+- Segmentation – By summarizing all the answers in a spreadsheet and including some relevant data on each customer like industry, job title, company size, etc, you can then start to segment your answers and see how people in particular industries answer a question or in companies of specific sizes.

 - Sharing – Every time I’ve done this exercise and produced Marketing Personas, somebody has wanted to see the raw qualitative data behind them.
-By having all the interviews summarized in a spreadsheet, you can very easily send it to them.
+By having all the interviews summarized in a spreadsheet, you can very easily share them.